avn-0216-m/titty-skittles/README.md

 ### e!subscribe

-The bot will specifically ping you when it posts that HRT is in stock.
+The bot will `@mention` you when it posts that HRT is in stock.

 ### e!unsubscribe

 The bot will make sure _not_ to ping you when HRT is in stock.

+## License

+This code distributed under cokeware.
+It's like beerware but I don't drink alcohol.